 Since takeover, we have taken proactive steps to effectively reduce our commercial and collection losses.
 This we did by setting up The Vigilance Strategy & Loss Reduction unit (VSL unit).
-The unit has been very instrumental in assisting the company achieve its commercial and collection losses reduction in the Head Office and across all its business units.
+The unit has

 Prior to privatization of the electricity distribution segment of the energy value chain, the electricity supply network was plagued with a huge number of energy thieves; existing customers who compromise electricity infrastructure with great impunity (e.g. through meter bypasses and non-payment of consumption for previous location) as well as other technical issues such as sagging supply lines and faulty distribution transformers which lead to continued significant revenue loss.
-Non-technical issues some of which were brought about by energy thieves and existing customers, were tackled by the Investigation Department prior to the takeover.
+Non-technical issues some of which were brought about by energy thieves and existing customers, were tackled by the over.
 This department was reorganized and realigned into what is now called the Vigilance Strategy and Monitoring (VSM) sub-unit.
 The VSM sub-unit have carried out continuous monitoring operations to identify energy thieves.
 However during the course of the year, as a result of limited back end support, we have not been able ensure significant levels in reducing revenue leakages.